rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/blockchains/ETH/modules/uniswap/history/trades

-   Doing a GET on the uniswap trades history resource will return the history of all uniswap trades
+   Doing a GET on the uniswap trades history resource will return the history of all uniswap trades.

    .. note::
       This endpoint is only available for premium users